chainify/nolik/README.md

 drwxr-xr-x  9 root root 4096 Aug 14 10:08 web
 ```

-### Microservises

-Nolik uses a microservice architecture which means that each service runs in a separate container.
-The structure of microservises is build in `docker-compose` files.

 In the current architecture, all microservices run on the same node.
 That is done for easy and quick launch, however, the better option is to separate microservices in different nodes.
 For example, a bit complicated architecture would look like:

 * **Node A**: Containers `nginx`, `web`